qiu-cicad/demande-conge/README.md

 # [DEMANDE CONGE](https://cic-demande-conge.cyclic.app/)

-# a simple vacation demande form written in Handlebars.
+## A simple vacation demande form written in Handlebars.
 The only request route will be sending a HTTP POST to a power automate trigger via axios.

+## Environmental variables :
+* PORT=3000
+* SESS_SECRET
+* MONGODB_URI
+* HTTPS_TRIGGER